pzmosquito/eslint-import-resolver-vite/README.md

 # eslint-import-resolver-vite

-Vite module resolution plugin for `eslint-plugin-import`.
+Vite module resolution plugin for `eslint-plugin-import` and `eslint-plugin-import-x`.
 This plugin will resolve the `resolve.alias` option.

 ### Installation